sebastianpech/JuliaSkriptumKontrolle.jl/README.md

 ## Checking exercises (Student view)

-A block or function can be checked by using the macro `@Aufgabe` on this function or block.
+A block or function can be checked by using the macro `@Exercise` on this function or block.
 The progress can be viewed with `JuliaSkriptumKontrolle.status()`.
 Before any of the examples is tried `JuliaSkriptumKontrolle.status()` prints: